Loading your recommendations…

 The ghost shrimp of the Snohomish River in Washington State are so tasty that diners come from Baja Mexico to gorge on the invertibrates by the thousands.

-This is one of the many maritime delights of the Coastal Communites of the Salish Sea.
+This is one of the many maritime delights of the Coastal Communities of the Salish Sea.

 A few years ago, I went out on a whale-watching tour with Puget Sound Express.
 We cruised along quickly and quietly in a catamaran -- the boats are designed to not stress out the whales.
 Sure enough, when we saw a whale, the captain killed the engine off the coast of Gedney Island.